KMurphs/Tutorials/README.md

 ### Nodes

 A node is a worker machine in the kubernetes cluster.
-It can be either virtual or physical, and is always controlled by one master
+It can be either virtual or physical, and is always controlled by one master.

 A node can have multiples pods, but a pod can only run on ***one*** node at any time

 > Kubernetes master automatically handles scheduling the pods across the Nodes in the cluster.
 The Master's automatic scheduling takes into account the available resources on each Node.